ESG Governance, Stakeholder Engagement, Reporting and Materiality

 Guests

 Our big dream is to build the most loved restaurant brands in the world.
 We work hard, every day, to serve great food that our guests and our people love.
 As our main priority, we focus on understanding our guests’ needs through extensive guest research, including how they feel on topics related to sustainability.
-Across channels, from social networks to our specialized customer service teams, we strive to keep guests informed and make it easy to provide feedback, to foster a positive guest experience.

 Restaurant Owners